umd-lib/vagrant-drum/README.md

 * [Vagrant](http://vagrantup.com/) version 1.3.2 or higher
 * [VirtualBox](https://www.virtualbox.org/)
 * A GitHub account with an associated SSH key:  As vagrant-dspace was built initially as a developer tool, at this time one must have a GitHub account (and an associated SSH key) in order for 'vagrant-dspace' to be able to download DSpace source from GitHub.
 Please note, we are working on removing this requirement in the future.
+* You will need to download Drum and follow the instructions to build it to /apps/drum present at [UMD-LIB: Drum](https://github.com/umd-lib/drum).
+* You will also need to download and install solr.

 Getting Started
 --------------------------